MG-Choi/ABTS/README.md

 | 561851 | 407165011 | Adult       | Weekday    | Home       |       3 |
 |  76059 | 301334554 | Teen        | Weekday    | Home       |       1 |

+- This table displayes the actual counts of travels collected by each uniq person (each recepient of survey).
+We will use the results from this 'data staging' to generate simulated travels for individual agent.

 #### 1.1.1.
 The number of trips occurring ‘k’ times for a single individual ‘i’ in a day
+###### Generate a combined trip count distribution based on age groups, day type, and trip purpose.

 ```python